DawningKr/lora/README.md

 Explaining modules in package lora:

+- nn:

   - Linear:

     - this is an enhanced version of torch.nn.Linear
     - you can set LoRA parameters by calling the function "set_lora_configs" and then relevant matrices will be created
     - you can start LoRA mode by calling the function "set_lora_status" and pass in True

   - Conv2d:

     - this is an enhanced version of torch.nn.Conv2d

 - LoRA: